FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 total size is 420,857,408  speedup is 68.37
 ```

-The reason we used absolute paths even in the ssh config, is that rsync is in a *nix environment provided by cygwin paths won't resolve correctly otherwise.
-Same reason we re-specified `UserKnownHostsFile`, or we would get endless `This key is not known by any other names.` each login.
+The reason we used absolute paths even in the ssh config, is that rsync is in an invisible *nix environment provided by cygwin and cygwin's path translation won't resolve correctly otherwise.
+Same reason we re-specified `UserKnownHostsFile`.
+It would work without, but you'd get annoying `This key is not known by any other names.` each login.

-You can ignore the `bash.exe` error, irrelevant for `rsync`. `-e` let's us specify the correct ssh and the related config.
+You can ignore the `bash.exe` error, irrelevant for our case. `-e` let's us specify the correct ssh and the related config.
 If we don't specify it and let the system ssh take over, it ***will*** seem to connect connect, but will fail with a confusing error:

 ```tunnelingArticleShell
 $ rsync -avz --progress exampleCorporate:/path/to/source/folder /path/to/target/folder